Union League Club of Chicago: History

 The Club is one of The Top 100 Platinum City Clubs of the World for 2020/2021.

 Building

 Clubhouse

 The Club's first clubhouse was designed by William Le Baron Jenney.
 The current clubhouse, built on the same site as the first, was designed by Mundie & Jensen.
-The building houses meeting rooms, overnight guest rooms, 5 dining areas, a pool and workout facilities.
+The building houses meeting rooms, overnight guest rooms, 5 dining areas, a swimming pool and workout facilities.